gagan3754/-Walmart---Confidence-Interval-and-CLT/README.md

 1. Defining Problem Statement and Analyzing basic metrics

-  a.
+  1a.
 Observations on shape of data, data types of all the attributes, conversion of categorical attributes to 'category' (If required), statistical summary
-  b.
-Non-Graphical Analysis: Value counts and unique attributes ​
+  1b.
+Non-Graphical Analysis: Value counts and unique attributes ​ 1c.
-  c.
 Visual Analysis - Univariate & Bivariate

     For continuous variable(s): Distplot, countplot, histogram for univariate analysis For categorical variable(s): Boxplot